How to position digital signage screens

 Avoid positioning a screen due to technical constraints

 Of course, it's often easier to position a screen where sockets already exist, where there's no need to do any work, or pull a bit of cable.
 At first glance, it also seems more economical.
-But unless the sockets were installed for that very reason, it's often a bad idea.
+But unless the outlets were installed for that very reason, it's often a bad idea.
 So is letting the installer decide on the best location for your screens.
 While a well-placed screen can be very effective and enhance the impact of the messages they broadcast, a poorly-placed screen can degrade brand image, as well as providing no visibility for your messages, thus wasting effort, time and the cost of setting up the system.
-It's a shame not to be able to reach your target audience effectively, just to avoid pulling a bit of cable.
-Including screen positioning as part of a global strategy, and giving it real thought at the time of installation, is much more profitable in the long term.
+It's a shame not to be able to reach your target audience effectively just to avoid pulling a little cable.
+Including screen positioning as part of a global strategy, and giving it real thought at the time of installation, is far more profitable in the long term.

 Avoid displaying the wrong message on a well-positioned screen